 Predictive analytics can be a game-changer for your maintenance team.
 But the implementation can be challenging if you don’t have the right resources to do it.

-The first step is determining whether your organization needs this type of investment.
-If unplanned breakdowns represent large losses for your business, you probably will have a high ROI coming from a proactive asset management approach.
+The first step is determining whether your organization is suited to this type of investment.
+And if unplanned breakdowns represent large losses for your business, the high ROI will be worth it.

-When problems can be predicted in advance, they become solutions — not problems.
+When problems can be predicted in advance, they become solutions.
 Predictive maintenance strategies allow teams to lay out a plan to action with minimal effect on production and very little cost to the operation.

 Limble CMMS connects a complete Predictive Maintenance module with other crucial modules such as Work Order management, Preventive Maintenance management, Enterprise Asset Management, Spare Parts Inventory, and more.